BibleTools

 The ordinance of circumcision was an outward physical sign of one's willingness to obey God and be one of His chosen people.

-Under the New Covenant, God is calling a spiritual nation composed of individuals converted and begotten by His Holy Spirit.
+Under the New Covenant, God is calling a spiritual nation composed of individuals converted and regenerated by His Holy Spirit.
 God's people now are all to be "circumcised" spiritually.
 Physical circumcision is no longer necessary for religious purposes.
 It was a forerunner or type of what God really wanted—circumcision of the heart (Deuteronomy 10:16; 30:6; Jeremiah 4:4).
 Paul told the congregation in Rome that physical circumcision is of no spiritual benefit (Romans 2:25-29).
 Spiritual circumcision, though, is a process of conversion.
 That Christ circumcises us spiritually is made plain in Colossians 2:10-11.

 This is why the assembled apostles and elders of the New Testament church declared circumcision to be one of the physical requirements of the Old Covenant that is not necessary for Christians (Acts 15:24, 28).
 It is for entirely non-religious reasons that one may decide to be circumcised or have his son circumcised.
 There is some evidence that circumcision promotes cleanliness and health, depending on the male's overall cleanliness, morality, and health.